jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 ![The Spacial Area Of Success](/assets/images/posts/4-2.png "When you start seeking connections, your success explodes"){: width="1080" height="1080"}

 Another way to think of this dimension is as “cold outreach.”

 Cold outreach is when you’ve got no relationship or connection with the prospect you’re offering your services to.
-These are connections that must be created and, in doing so, they add a new dimension to the surface area of luck, transforming it into the spatial volume of success.&nbsp;
+These connections must be created and, in doing so, add a new dimension to the surface area of luck, transforming it into the spatial volume of success.&nbsp;

 The more progress you’ve made along the dimensions of work and opportunity, the easier it will be to progress along the dimension of connections.
-Doing valuable work and taking advantage of the opportunities that brings you makes people far more receptive when you reach out to them.
+Doing valuable work and taking advantage of the opportunities it brings you makes people far more receptive when you reach out to them.

 They can more easily verify that you’re someone worth working with by looking at your resume of work, asking around, or looking you up.&nbsp;